Mennonites: Controversies

 As of 2007, the Quebec government imposed a standard curriculum on all schools (public and private).
 While private schools may add optional material to the compulsory curriculum, they may not replace it.
-The Quebec curriculum was unacceptable to the parents of the only Mennonite school in the province.
+The Quebec curriculum was unacceptable to the parents of the only Mennonite school in the province, as it, among other requirements, mandated the inclusion of evolution.
 They said they would leave Quebec after the Education Ministry threatened legal actions.
 The province threatened to invoke youth protection services if the Mennonite children were not registered with the Education Ministry; they either had to be home-schooled using the government-approved material, or attend a "sanctioned" school.
 The local population and its mayor supported the local Mennonites.
 The Evangelical Fellowship of Canada wrote that year to the Quebec government to express its concerns about this situation.
 By September 2007, some Mennonite families had already left Quebec.

 Between 2005 and 2009, more than 100 girls and women in the Manitoba Colony of Bolivia were raped at night in their homes by a group of colony men who sedated them with animal anesthetic.
 Girls and women, including elderly women and relatives to the perpetrators, reported these attacks, but were at first dismissed as "wild female imagination", or else attributed to ghosts or demons.
 Eventually a group of colony men were caught in the act.
 The colony elders, deciding that the case was too difficult to handle themselves, called local police to take the perpetrators into custody in 2011.
 The youngest victim was three years old, and the oldest was 65.
 The offenders used a type of gas used by veterinarians to sedate animals during medical procedures.
 Despite long custodial sentences for the convicted men, an investigation in 2013 reported continuing cases of similar assaults and other sexual abuses.
 Canadian author Miriam Toews has made these crimes the center of her 2018 novel Women Talking.

 Connections between farmers and Mexican drug cartels in the state of Chihuahua have seen their parallels across Mexico throughout the Mexican drug war.

+Management of sexual violence

+In 2015, an article in the American journal Mennonite Quarterly Review stated that the rate of sexual abuse among Mennonites was at least equal to that of the general population and criticized the churches for not responding effectively to reports of sexual abuse by leaders and for not providing sufficient support to victims.
+Also in 2015, Mennonite Church USA adopted and published a policy on sexual misconduct to prevent abuse.